theAgileFactory/bizdock-installation/cli/README.md

 # BizDock - Command line

-The BizDock command line consists in a set of scripts run a BizDock instance.
+The BizDock command line consists in a shell script : ```run.sh```.

-BizDock is using Docker.
+This script is to be used to run the BizDock application which consists in one or two containers (depending on the selected options).

 ## Pre-requisites

 BizDock requires a Docker engine version > 1.10 on a Linux host.

-> Other systems have not been tested.
+> Other systems have not been tested yet but may also work.

 ## Run the Docker container